 Influencer whitelisting and paid-usage rights

-Running ads through a creator’s own handle, whitelisting, is powerful, and a rights minefield if the agreement is vague.
-Here is what the agreement must cover.
+Whitelisting (running paid ads through a creator's own handle) performs hard, then turns into a rights minefield the moment the deal is vague.
+Here is what the agreement has to cover.

-Whitelisting, sometimes called creator-licensed or partnership ads, lets a brand run paid advertising that appears to come from a creator’s own account.
-It works because the ad inherits the creator’s voice and credibility.
-It also bundles several distinct permissions together, and that is where it goes wrong.
+Whitelisting, sometimes called creator-licensed or partnership ads, lets a brand run paid advertising that appears to come from a creator's own account.
+It works because the ad inherits the creator's voice and credibility.
+It also bundles several distinct permissions into one deal, and the bundling is where it goes wrong.
+If you have not already set the ground rules for ordinary reposting, start with the UGC rights and permissions guide first, then come back to the paid layer.

 What whitelisting is

 In a whitelisted ad, the creator grants the brand permission to run paid ads through, or in the name of, their handle.
-To a viewer it reads as the creator’s content, boosted, more native, more trusted than an obvious brand ad.
-The brand controls the spend and targeting; the creator’s identity carries the message.
+To a viewer it reads as the creator's own content, boosted: more native, more trusted than an obvious brand ad.
+The brand owns the spend and targeting; the creator's identity carries the message.
+Meta calls these partnership ads; TikTok runs the same idea through Spark Ads.

 A layered rights situation